wisnuwh22/XamarinExplorer-SampleCode/README.md

 # Xamarin Explorer Sample Code
-For more complete explanation about this sample code, you can visit my blog at https://xamarinexplorer.com/
+This repository contains source code of Xamarin Forms examples that I discuss in my blog.
+For more detail and complete explanation about this code, you can visit my blog at https://xamarinexplorer.com/